exoplatform/exo-documentation/docs/Manage-Space.rst

           to see more members.

 .. note:: In the space seeting, you can have an idea about the space template
-          for your space, the Space template pulldown will display the selected template and the pulldown will be disabled.
+         your space, by looking at the Template field the pulldown will be disabled.